logux/docs/2-starting/2-creating-proxy.md

 and Windows.

 The proxy will send user’s authentication request, Logux subscriptions and actions to `http://localhost:3000/logux`.
 Your back-end can send actions to the client by sending HTTP request to `http://localhost:31338`.

 [Install Node.js]: https://nodejs.org/en/download/package-manager/

-## Back-end
+## Back-end Server

 Now we need prepare back-end to receive requests from Logux proxy server.